Watch: 'Kids on the beach could be flattened' - Herne Bay residents fearful as Briscoes boss Rod Duke tests helicopter

 Another resident said the helicopter made at least two approaches to the shed but did not land in it.
 She described the noise as "deafening."

 "But this is at a boat shed without a slipway, on the beach.
-It's an entirely different thing," Rae said.
+It's an entirely different thing," Ray said.

 Duke was approached for comment but did not respond by deadline.